-These pro tips will help you understand the current safety guidelines in place for the city and prepare for anything travel related.
+These pro tips will help you understand the current safety guidelines in place for the city and prepare for anything travel-related.
 Learn about smoking and alcohol laws, currency exchange, weather, and more to plan the best getaway.
-We kindly ask that you comply with all current restrictions in place to keep everyone healthy while enjoying time in Nashville.

 Our Nashville Visitor Center is in the heart of downtown Music City.
 Stop by for expert advice, maps, tickets, special offers, and unique Music City gifts.

 Anytime!
 All the time!
 With four distinct but mild seasons, more than 180 live music venues, rich history, exciting arts community, the most delicious food, and the friendliest people, Nashville is a good time all the time.

 Yes!
 Nashville offers something for every member of the family, infants and grandparents alike.
 See some of the fun family activities in Nashville.